d3ward/b2ntp/README.md

 ## Installing

-- Download latest build from [releases](https://github.com/d3ward/b2ntp/releases)
+- Download latest 'b2ntp.zip' from [Releases](https://github.com/d3ward/b2ntp/releases)
-- From your chromium browser go on extensions page and enable dev mode
+- On your Chromium based Browser go on Extensions page and enable dev mode
 - Load the zip file or the unzipped folder
 - Enjoy !